-Up against the 4th-quarter-comeback record holder, Payton Manning, Brady must have thought this was a good time to show who’s truly The Comeback King.
+Up against the 4th-quarter-comeback record holder Brady took this opportunity to show Peyton Manning who is truly The Comeback King.
 The Broncos had a huge 24-0 lead at halftime, but Brady then went on to throw 3 consecutive touchdown passes in a half where the Pats scored 31 points unanswered.
-The game was forced to overtime with a game tying touchdown from Manning, but it was ultimately won by Brady’s squad with a 31-yard field goal by Gostkowski.
+The game was forced to overtime with a game-tying touchdown from Manning, but it was ultimately won by Brady’s squad with a 31-yard field goal by Gostkowski.

 6. Patriots vs Browns - Dec 8th 2013

 You'd think a 19-point lead with 10 seconds left in the 3rd quarter would surely be enough, right?
 Not when Brady is around.
 This comeback saw the Patriots scoring 16 points in the last 10 minutes of the game.
 With just 30 seconds left in the 4th quarter, Brady threw a touchdown to always-reliable receiver Danny Amendola to make the game 27-26 and the Browns just couldn’t beat the clock.

 5. Patriots vs Bills - Jan 1st 2011

 The year prior to our 8th pick on this list - in another Brady-Bills face off - similar madness ensued.
 The Bills took a 21-0 lead in the first quarter.
 But, with Gronkowski breaking the single season receiving record with 108 yards in this game (bringing his total that year to 1,327) it’s not hard to imagine how the Pats scored a ridiculous 49 points unanswered to secure the win.